fullstack-hy2020/misc/project.md

 - Your repository and code base must be presentable.
 No out-commented or otherwise unused code or such.

-If some of the above mentioned requirements are not satisfied when applying for credits, your project will not be graded and you will be asked to fix them.
+If some of the above mentioned requirements are not satisfied when applying for credits, your project will not be graded, and you will be asked to fix them.

 Why?

-Your repository is your greeting card especially when applying for a job.
+Your repository is your greeting card, especially when applying for a job.
 No recruiter will appreciate having to dig through a messy repository to evaluate your skills.
 (Neither will instructors) Many will not do it at all.
 It's a good idea to stick to good practices whenever possible.

 ## Finishing the application and grading

 When your project is ready for grading **do ALL of the following**:

-(1) Register in open university to a course instance that corresponds your working hours
+(1) Register in Open University to a course instance that corresponds to your working hours
 - FS project (5 credits): [https://www.avoin.helsinki.fi/palvelut/esittely.aspx?s=otm-213e3838-c757-4839-bdb9-69dc7e23571c](https://www.avoin.helsinki.fi/palvelut/esittely.aspx?s=otm-7b7d5cc3-2bb5-435d-8c33-752a51238f00)
 - FS project (7 credits): https://www.avoin.helsinki.fi/palvelut/esittely.aspx?s=otm-5b229b06-d94e-483d-becf-e50c0f30ac47
 - FS project (10 credits): [https://www.avoin.helsinki.fi/palvelut/esittely.aspx?s=otm-0b8aaeb0-d19b-43ab-9fc7-496f027776c4](https://www.avoin.helsinki.fi/palvelut/esittely.aspx?s=otm-37990742-5372-41ee-9bc9-a7f3795184b3)